If you wish to file a complaint because your neighbour's cat is roaming on your property, please fill out this form.

 Filing a Complaint

-You can bring a cat to the Animal Care & Control Centre without filing a complaint against your neighbour.
+You can bring a cat to the Animal Care & Control Centre without filing a complaint against your neighbour by calling 311 and making an intake appointment.
 If the cat is licensed and has not been at-large in the past 12 months, the owner will not be fined and your name will not be released.

 If you do want to file a complaint against your neighbour, you need to fill out a witness statement form.
 If the owner contests the fine, you will be required to appear in court to testify and the owner will know you filed the complaint.

-You do not need to trap a cat on your property to file a complaint, you just have to see the cat, be able to identify it, and fill out the statement form.
+You do not need to trap a cat on your property to file a complaint, you just have to see the cat, be able to identify it, be able to indicate the address of which it lives and fill out the statement form.